 If you or a loved one has recently been injured or killed in an accident, the dedicated Illinois personal injury lawyers at Briskman, Briskman & Greenberg can help.
 With over 30 years of experience advocating on behalf of injury victims, we know what it takes to succeed on behalf of our clients.
 When you invite us to work on your case, we begin working diligently for you and will keep you informed every step of the way.

 As a part of the Briskman Guarantee, your initial consultation is free.
-We work on a contingency fee basis, meaning you only pay us when we successfully get compensation for you or your family.
+We work on a contingency fee basis, meaning you only pay us when we are successful in getting compensation for you or your family.
 To learn more, call 1-877-595-4878 to schedule a free consultation today.
-Briskman, Briskman & Greenberg has locations in Joliet and Chicago to serve you better.
+Briskman, Briskman & Greenberg has locations in Joliet and Chicago to better serve you.